honeycombio/refinery/tools/convert/config.md

 this configuration file.

 This specifies the lowest Refinery version capable of loading all of the features used in this file.
-Refinery will refuse to start if its version is less than this.
+If this value is present, Refinery will refuse to start if its version is less than this.

 Not eligible for live reload.